-With the intention of getting to the most uncomfortable stuff about “minstrelsy” right at the top, Jim Crow started as a stage character before lending the name to a collection of laws that shame (the good parts of) the United States to this day.
+With the intention of getting to the most uncomfortable stuff about “minstrelsy” right at the top, Jim Crow started as a stage character before lending the name to a collection of laws that shame the United States to this day.
 And, hey, the guy who came up with it, Thomas D. “Daddy” (why?)
 Rice?
 He’s from my hometown (stay classy, Cincinnati).
 Also, guy named George Washington Dixon worked under the stage name, “Zip Coon.”
 (This is his title track, apparently, and…harsh start…”Do Your Ears Hang Low”?
-My…my childhood?
-In the tune of a straight racist classic?
-Whoof…)
+There it is, a cherished tune from my childhood, birthed as a straight racist classic.)

 Without dignifying the specific creative form known as minstrelsy – e.g. stage productions featuring white performers in blackface, which peaked in popularity in the two decades running up to our nation’s only true existential crisis (so far), the American Civil War (roughly, 1840 – 1860) – context is always important.
 To quote Crawford:

 “When characters of American Indian, Irish, or Scottish descent appeared on nineteenth-century stages, their stories were immediately ripe for elaboration because the audience expected them to behave in certain ways.”